fbpx

 Going from CAD to BIM to AI-assisted design

-Usually, when making software, we focus on how people actively use it – you know, when they’re clicking buttons or typing commands, we can call this the “active execution” of the program.
+Usually, when making software, we focus on how people actively use it —clicking buttons, typing commands, you get the idea.
+But there’s another side to it: passive execution.

 The opposite would be the “passive execution.”
 This is when the software sits there and reacts to user actions.
 Sounds pretty neat.